eugenetriguba/checkmate/README.md

     // Also note, all functions in this library take in an
     // optional message argument which may have placeholders
-    // that are formatted with the reaming arguments. assert.Assert(t, false, "expected %v to be true", false)
+    // that are formatted with the remaining arguments. assert.Assert(t, false, "expected %v to be true", false)

     // Check is like Assert, but it will not fail the test.